Sebjet24/Rural_Surge/README.md

 ### Database Integration
-The team members are expected to present a fully integrated database, including the following:

-* Database stores static data for use during the project ** The data is stored in PostgreSQL and is connected to AWS RDS.
-Initial data tables included 10, with additions added as we developed data for the machine learing model.
-The process began with an ERD that has been revised, and a full schema that was used to build the initial data tables.
+- Our data is stored in PostgreSQL and is connected to [AWS RDS](https://s3.console.aws.amazon.com/s3/buckets/rural-surge-b1?region=us-east-1).
+- We started with 10 data tables, and added several more as we developed data for the machine learing model.
+- The process began with an ERD that has been revised, and a full schema that was used to build the initial data tables.

 #### ERD